 CoinDCX: IMPS in Under 10 Minutes

 Funding your CoinDCX US Futures wallet requires an IMPS or NEFT transfer from your Indian bank account to your CoinDCX INR wallet.
 IMPS settles in real time โ typically under 2 minutes during banking hours.
 Your funds are available for trading almost immediately.
-CoinDCX does not support UPI as of March 2026, which is a gap given how dominant UPI has become in Indian consumer fintech, but IMPS remains fast and reliable.
+CoinDCX does not support UPI as of March 2026 (see our UPI for US stocks guide for alternatives), which is a gap given how dominant UPI has become in Indian consumer fintech, but IMPS remains fast and reliable.

 This speed matters most when trading around US market events: earnings releases at 9โ11 PM IST, Fed announcements, unexpected macro news.